 2. Fish Can Keep Reproducing

-Here is a little thought example: A 6 lbs bass lays around 30.000 eggs each and every year.
-Out of those, roughly 10% are hatching, and about 1% turn into adult bass, which more or less equals 300 future bass in the lake you are fishing in.
+Here is a little thought example: Every year, a 6 lb bass lays around 30.000 eggs.
+Out of those, roughly 10-20% are hatching, and out of those hatched fish, about 1% turn into adult bass, which more or less equals 300-600 future bass.

-So, one fish can theoretically produce 300 new ones.
-That’s future estimates, but taking home fish in the present also impacts the population.
+So, one fish can theoretically produce 300 to 600 new ones.
+Hence, taking home your fish can impact the future population of that species.

 10 fishing trips x 100 fishermen x 10 caught fish = 10.000 fish in one summer